forge42dev/Remix-Forge/README.md

 * `remix-forge.barrelizeIndexExtension` - Set the generated index file extension (`default is 'ts' => index.ts`).
 * `remix-forge.barrelizeIgnoreFiles` - Ignores the files that include any of the provided strings (`default is ['index', 'test', 'stories]`).
 * `remix-forge.formHandler` - Choose between remix-hook-form or conform for your forms (`default is remix-hook-form`).
+* `remix-forge.urlDebug` - Allows you to debug your url generator function (`default is false`).
+* `remix-forge.searchStrategy` - Allows you to configure how to search for your test files (enum of three values `one-up` - searches one directory above and all subdirectories, `sub` - searches current directory and all subdirectories, `all`- searches the whole project) - default is `one-up`.

 ## Roadmap